Interpause/Interpause/README.md

 _(Free Preset badges from <https://github.com/alexandresanlim/Badges4-README.md-Profile>)_

 Email me at: <hyphen@interpause.dev>.
-I am currently researching chromium extensions in my free time, in particularly tree-style tab managers.
-So far, I've been using Tabs Outliner and think it would be the best one if the keybinds weren't paywalled.
+I am currently messing around in my free time, when I have any.

 Say, where do people get all those pretty Github statistics from?